redux-form/redux-form/docs/api/ActionCreators.md

 ### `initialize(form:String, data:Object, fields:Array<String>)`

 > Sets the initial values in the form with which future data values will be compared to calculate `dirty` and `pristine`.
 The `data` parameter may contain deep nested array and object values that match the shape of your form fields. **IMPORTANT:** The fields array passed must be the same as the one given as a [config parameter to `reduxForm()`](#/api/reduxForm).

+### `registerField(form:String, name:String, type:String)`

+> Registers a field with the given name and field type ('Field' or 'FieldArray') with the store.

 ### `reset(form:String)`